Oru Vadakkan Selfie: Reception

 Filmibeat gave a rating of 3/5 and said "A hilarious entertainer for this Vishu season, which will make you laugh your heart out".
 Malayala Manorama gave a rating of 3.25/5.
 The Times of India mentions it to be "worth a watch for the performance of its vibrant cast and many moments of wit they pull off effortlessly" and awards a rating of 3/5 stars.
 The New Indian Express labeled it as "A Good-humoured Mass Selfie".
 International Business Times rated 3.5/5 stars and called it "A hilarious flick from Nivin Pauly-Aju Varghese team" and concluded "Overall, Oru Vadakkan Selfie is worth your time and money if you are looking ahead for a fun-filled day".

 There have been announcements about remaking the film in Tamil, Telugu, Hindi, and Kannada.
-The remake rights for some of the languages has been sold while discussions regarding the others are progressing.
+The remake rights for some of the languages have been sold while discussions regarding the others are progressing.

 Box office

 Oru Vadakkan Selfie had what the IB Times called an "overwhelming start" in its first weekend, which resulted in many exhibitors increasing the number of screenings for the film.
 According to the Kerala Film Producers Association (KFPA), the film earned a distributor share of around ₹3 crore in its first week of release.
 KFPA called the film as the "first super hit of 2015".

-The film stayed in the fifth position in its sixth weekend, owing to release of new films.
+The film stayed in the fifth position in its sixth weekend, owing to the release of new films.
 Suresh Shenoy stated that the Vishu festival season of 2015 had "turned out to be a dampener except for the continuing rush for Oru Vadakkan Selfie".

 The production budget was around ₹4 crore.
 The gross collection is estimated as over ₹25 crore.
-The film ran over 100 days and more in 24 releasing centres.
+The film ran for over 100 days and more in 24 releasing centres.

 Soundtrack

-The film's score and soundtrack are composed by Shaan Rahman.
-Song lyrics were written by Vineeth Sreenivasan, Manu Manjith and Anu Elizabeth Jose.
+The film's score and soundtrack were composed by Shaan Rahman.
+The lyrics were written by Vineeth Sreenivasan, Manu Manjith, and Anu Elizabeth Jose.